jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (a) this section expires and is repealed; and
   (b) any regulations made under this section that are in force expire and are revoked.

-### 217 Application of Regulations (Disallowance) Act 1989 and Acts and Regulations Publication Act 1989
+### 217 Application of Legislation Act 2012
-Regulations made under section 215 or 216 are regulations for the purposes of the Regulations (Disallowance) Act 1989 and the Acts and Regulations Publication Act 1989.
+Regulations made under section 215 or 216 are a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 **Savings and transitional provisions**